Love's a Luxury: Critical reception

 Monthly Film Bulletin said "An absurd farce, with impersonations, misunderstandings and dressing-ups galore; people who find these funny will no doubt find them funny."

+Kine Weekly wrote: "Adapted from a stage play, it contains everything from straight comedy to slapstick and female impersonation, but hard as Its popular principal players strive, they are unable completely to conceal its lack of originality and brevity.
+Lively in parts, but uneven as a whole, it should nevertheless tickle suburban, provincial and industrial fans.
+Its basic formula always has."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Typically long and hoary Mancunian farce."